Worst Mistakes Parents Make When Talking to Kids

 These instructions are brief and convey a clear expectation, with a consequence for not complying.
 They are free of judgment, anxiety, and attempts to control.
 The parent allows the kid to learn from the natural consequences of his/her own behavior.

 “I have asked you repeatedly to tidy up your toys and here they are, strewn all over the living room floor.
 Don’t you care at all?
-Can’t you see that I’ve been on my feet all day taking care of everybody’s needs.
+Can’t you see that I’ve been on my feet all day taking care of everybody’s needs?
 Now I have to trip over your toys or waste my time cleaning them up.
-What’s wrong with you that you’re so selfish?”
+What’s wrong with you?
+You can be so selfish!”

 “I see the toys haven’t been packed away yet and that makes me upset.
 It’s important for me to have an orderly house that we can all function in.
 All the toys that are out will need to go sleep in the garage tonight.
 You can earn them back by tidying away all of your toys tomorrow.”

-(without making eye contact) “Oh, that’s nice, dear.
-Now go and play with your sister (muttering to herself) What temperature do I cook the chicken at?”
+(Without making eye contact) “Oh, that’s nice, dear.
+Now go and play with your sister.
+Hmm...now what temperature do I cook the chicken at?”

 Effective listening involves all of the non-verbals, such as maintaining eye contact, conveying understanding with our faces and voices, and using words to reflect our understanding.
 This parent is teaching her kid not to bother her, and that the things that are important to him are not important to her.
 This can make a kid feel alone and not good enough.